zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-mode-type.md

 ### Result

-The AuditEntries property will contains 3 AuditEntry with the Action property value set to:

-ThOnly the Code and Description properties will be populated in the AuditEntry list.

 The `AuditEntries` property will contains **3** `AuditEntry`.
 The `Values` property will only contains the `CustomerID` and `Code` properties, all other properties are ignored.